tylerneylon/small_notes/mind_model/mind_model.md

     context -> Action Model -> next_action

-Conceptually, I'm thinking of an "action" as a superset of words.
+Conceptually, I'm thinking of an "action" as something like a superset of words.
 If I wanted to say "hello," then *say hello* is an action.
 If I want to walk to the kitchen, that's an action.
 And if I want to ponder the meaning of life, that pondering is also an action.